dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-23-the-complete-guide-to-verifying-gems-with-rubygems-openpgp.markdown

 ## Signing the key

+All OpenPGP 'settings' are stored as digital signatures.
+If you trust a key is authentic, you sign a little document saying so.
+If you want to expire an old key, you sign a little document saying so.
+If settings were just stored in a file, then someone who has compromised your computer could just change the `trusted_keys.txt` file.
+A signature requires control of the private key which is usually encrypted.

 Now that you've authenticated the key you want to sign the key.
-This is done by issuing a cryptographic signature saying that you believe this is the correct key.
+This issues a little signed document saying you believe this is indeed the correct key for the given user.

 But before you do that, you'll need to generate a gpg key if you haven't already.